What to Expect as a New Mom Breastfeeding Baby

 My breast friends

 - Breast shields really work to teach the baby to latch.
 If the latch is correct breastfeeding should not hurt or bruise the nipple.
 I thought we had it in the first few weeks while using nipple cream for tenderness.
 Still, once latched not always latched, confusion can happen.
-Babies need reminders from time to time of how to latch correctly especially if offering a pacifier, bottle and are starting to find their fists.
+Babies need reminders from time to time of how to latch correctly, especially if offered a pacifier, or bottle and are starting to find their fists.
+Try using the breast shield at the beginning of a feed if not latching correctly, then, place your pinky in the corner of the mouth to unlatch the baby, remove the shield and try relatching again.
+Here’s a great video explaining how to breastfeed.

 - A recliner for laid-back breastfeeding is key for someone whose milk gushes out.
 To feed I use the Babyletto Kiwi Glider which is made with eco-performance fabric from recycled plastic bottles, is stain resistant, and water repellent.